 Later in the evening, after dinner, we tasted through all of the participant’s blends and mine came in a very close second.
 The winning blend was an even mix of Madeira and Sauternes with a light addition of Port.
 So, a bit sweeter than mine, but not over the top.
 Overall, pretty damn delicious!

-If you’re interested in procuring one of about 400 bottles of this bespoke blend, it will be available exclusively through Flaviar.com in the near future.
+If you’re interested in procuring one of about 400 bottles of this bespoke blend, it is now available exclusively through Flaviar.com.

 And, whether you’re interested in this particular blend or not, I’d highly recommend checking out Flaviar for their other offerings.
 They have an impressive selection (and, who knows, maybe you’ll even come across another opportunity like this trip to WhistlePig).